mhils/r8/README.md

   1. The core **`r8` application** written in Python, which manages the currently active challenges.
      It provides a command-line API for administration (`r8.cli`), a REST API for users (`r8.server`), and a Python API for challenges (`r8.Challenge`).
-  2. **CTF challenges** implemented in Python 3.8+.
+  2. **CTF challenges** implemented in Python.
 All challenges need to inherit from `r8.Challenge` and must be registered using entrypoints so that they are imported on start.
      See `r8.builtin_challenges` and `r8_example` for challenge examples and each repo's `setup.py` for entrypoint declaration.
   3. An SQLite **database** that contains information on users, groups, challenge scheduling, and flags.
-     There also is an event log that can be used to e.g. detect indicators of plagiarism.
+     There also is an event log that can be used to help students or detect indicators of plagiarism.
   4. A **web interface** that allows users to view challenges and enter flags, implemented using React and Bootstrap.
      To simplify development, there is no compilation step.